-- Income Support. - Income-based Jobseeker's Allowance (JSA). - Income-related Employment and Support Allowance (ESA). - Universal Credit for those on a low income from work (this usually means a combined income of no more than £15,400 a year after tax).
+- Income Support. - Income-based Jobseeker's Allowance (JSA). - Income-related Employment and Support Allowance (ESA). - Universal Credit for those on a low income from work (this usually means a combined income of no more than £15,400 a year after tax). - Child Tax Credit and your family has an annual income of no more than £16,190 before tax. - The guaranteed element of State Pension Credit.

-- The guaranteed element of State Pension Credit - Support through Part 6 of the Immigration and Asylum Act 1999 (Support for Asylum Seekers). - You may also qualify is you are subject to immigration control and on a low income.
+- Support through part 6 of the Immigration and Asylum Act. - The Working Tax Credit 4-week run on (the payment you get when you stop qualifying for Working Tax Credit). - You may also qualify if you are subject to immigration control and on a low income.